Mount Vernon Trail: 21st Century Improvements

 In 2012, the Park Service realigned the trail at Memorial Circle, moving the crossing of Washington Boulevard a few hundred feet south and creating a crossing at a right angle to the road.
 In June 2016, the section of the trail next to the airport was realigned, widened and separated from the parkway.
 On May 24, 2017, the National Park Service opened a rebuilt Roosevelt Island parking lot that created a new route, with smoother curves for the Mount Vernon Trail, and the trail was also widened.

+In 2022, Arlington County and the FHWA started work on the Boundary Channel Interchange Project.
+As part of that project, the stub trail from the Mt.
+Vernon Trail under the 2011 Humpback Bridge was completed to Boundary Channel Drive.
+The trail was opened with a ribbon cutting on May 30th, 2024.

 In 2023-24, NPS rebuilt bridges #23 and #24 within Dyke Marsh Wildlife Preserve and near Belle Haven Park.
 They widened the bridges from 10 feet to 14 feet, added new pedestrian safe handrails and rehabilitated a bench and overlook on bridge #23.

 In 2025, Alexandria upgraded a 4.5 foot wide sidewalk along Abington Road, that had served as part of the trail for decades, into a 10 foot wide trail.
 Work began in August and was completed in October.

 The National Park Service has considered expanding the trail.
 In 2002, they performed a feasibility study on expanding it north to the American Legion Bridge.
 The design proposed was a mostly on-street route, with a pair of trail segments west of Glebe Road.